getnamingo/whmcs-whois/README.md

 - Go to Settings > Apps & Integrations in the admin panel, search for "WHOIS & RDAP Client" and then activate "WHOIS & RDAP Client".

-Edit the `/var/www/html/whmcs/modules/addons/whois/check.php` file and set your WHOIS and RDAP server URLs by replacing the placeholder values with your actual server addresses.
+- Set your WHOIS and RDAP server and contact form URLs in the module settings.

 ## Usage Instructions